 This $4,000 award is for high school juniors who are children of full-time Siemens employees and who have an excellent academic record and have made significant contributions to the community.

 These volunteer awards are only available to students who are from a certain location or are planning on attending college in certain areas.

 This award is available to New York City public high school seniors with good academic standing and who can show leadership in the community.
 Students must also be eligible for Pell Grants.
-There are 200 awards of $5,000 every year.
+There are more than 200 awards of $5,000 (disbursed over 4 years) every year.

-This scholarship is for seniors from New York City and the surrounding counties who have shown academic achievement, leadership, and at least 50 hours of community service per school year.
+This scholarship is for seniors from New York City and the surrounding counties who have shown academic achievement, leadership, and who have performed at least 50 hours of community service per school year.
 There are several awards up to $7,500 given.

-High school seniors or community college students enrolling in a bachelor’s degree in Oregon or California, who are residents of Oregon or Siskiyou County, CA, can apply for this award.
+High school seniors or community college students enrolling in a bachelor’s degree in Oregon or California, who are residents of Oregon or Siskiyou County, California, can apply for this award.
 Students should show financial need, good character, have a GPA of 3.0 or higher, and show concern for others through volunteer projects.
 Up to 120 awards between $1,000 and $25,000 are granted every year; award amounts are based on need.

-This scholarship is for high school seniors from Eastlake High School or Redmond High School who plan to attend one of the Independent Colleges of Washington.
+This scholarship is for high school seniors from Eastlake High School or Redmond High School who plan to attend one of the 10 independent colleges of Washington.
 Students must have a minimum GPA of 3.0 and have demonstrated leadership and community service.
 Awards are of $2,500.
 They are renewable up to 4 years for a total of $10,000 as long as a 3.0 GPA is maintained.

 There are up to ten awards per year for students at Green Mountain College in Poultney, Vermont, who have made a significant positive difference in the community or the lives of others.
 The award covers tuition, room and board for four years.